haarlems/forensics/chapters/chapter-01-digital-forensics/03-file-systems/reading/README.md

 Think of a disk as a sequence of fixed-size blocks supporting two operations:

-1. Read block k.
+a.
+Read block k.
-2. Write block k.<br />
+b.
+Write block k.<br />

 These are very inconvenient operations, especially on large systems used by multiple applications and users.
 A few questions that arise:

-1. How do you find information?
+- How do you find information?
-2. How do you keep one user from reading another user’s data?
+- How do you keep one user from reading another user’s data?
-3. How do you know which blocks are free?
+- How do you know which blocks are free?
 [1] <br />

 Enter: **the file**. <br />
 <br />